algorithmica-org/algorithmica/content/english/hpc/parallel/gpu/_index.en.md

 Nice documentation can be found here: https://documen.tician.de/pycuda/index.html

-If you are on Colab, go to Runtime -> Change runtime type -> Hardware accelerator and set it to "GPU".
+If you are on Colab, go to Runtime -> Change runtime type -> Hardware accelerator and set it to "GPU."

 ```python